ByteBuraq/alx-pre_course/0x01-git/README.md

-This is the README for my directory about git
+#This is the README for my directory about git and github.